 This Mexican Chicken Adobo recipe is perfect for tacos, enchiladas, atop a salad or as part of these Chicken Adobo Tostadas with Citrus-Cabbage Slaw.

 Seasoning the chicken overnight or at least a few hours before cooking is a key step.
 I used to sometimes skip that step until I read my friend Samin Nosrat's book Salt, Fat, Acid, Heat.
 In it she elegantly teaches the difference it makes when you salt your meat ahead of time.
 Flavors become deeper and more delicious.
 Do it!

 The Guajillo chiles add a fruity chile flavor without adding any heat, while the optional Pasilla de Oaxaca adds a layer of smokiness and umami.
 The resulting chicken has a negligible heat level.
-If you want something spicier, try using Hot and Smoky Adobo or spicier dried chiles, such as Chipotle or Sun-Dried New Mexican Red Chiles.
+If you want something spicier, try using Hot and Smoky Adobo or spicier dried chiles, such as Chipotle.

 Oftentimes, a traditional chile sauce will be pushed through a sieve to remove the texture from the chiles and create a smooth, silky liquid.
 But sometimes, as in this recipe, I like a thicker texture and choose to skip this step.
 You just want to make sure your blender is strong enough to grind down any little bits of chile skin.

 This chicken can also be made in an Instant Pot!
 See my notes below the recipe.
 This doesn't necessarily save time, but I find the chicken is a little more juicy when made in the Instant Pot.
 It falls apart and shreds a little easier.